Housing Affordability Requires a Community-Wide Approach

-Housing affordability means a good balance between the cost of housing and the incomes of the people who live in an area.
-No neighborhood wants to accept a large low-income development, and unfortunately many jurisdictions don't even want to accept housing types that their teachers and police can purchase or rent.
+Seemingly no neighborhood wants to accept a large low-income development, and unfortunately many jurisdictions do not even want to allow housing types that their own teachers and police can purchase or rent.

-Often higher-income or more exclusive communities must resort to a form of incentive or regulation known as inclusionary zoning, which provides bonus quantities of development in return for providing housing affordability for needed workers in a community.
+Often higher-income or more exclusive communities must resort to a form of incentive or regulation known as inclusionary zoning, which may provide bonus quantities of development in return for providing housing affordability for needed workers in a community, or even require inclusion of more affordable units when market-rate housing is developed.
+We are big fans of inclusionary zoning, both in terms of helping to provide more housing for lower income and young residents and as a major part of the strategy to bring greater racial equity into the housing market.

-When it comes to more low-income people, the tree-lined street communities get absolutely crazy.
-Common fears are that low-income people bring crime, boorishness, lack of upkeep, clunker cars, and their low-income friends to the neighborhood.
-And there's the very widespread notion that housing affordability makes a slum, and will look even worse after a few years.
+When it comes to even lower-income people, the tree-lined street communities get absolutely crazy.
+Common fears are that low-income residents bring crime, boorishness, lack of upkeep, clunker cars, and their low-income friends to the neighborhood.
+There is a widespread notion that housing affordability makes a slum, and the neighborhood that will look even worse after a few years.

 Housing Affordability Is Relative

-First let's deal with terminology.
-Low-income housing is relatively easy to define because there are federal standards for eligibility.
+Let's deal with terminology a little more.
+Low-income housing is relatively easy to define in the U.S. because there are federal standards for eligibility.
 The Census Bureau defines the poverty line according to household size.
-So when we speak narrowly about low-income housing, that's easy to figure out, at least in the U.S.
+So when we speak narrowly about low-income housing, that's easy to figure out, at least in the United States.
+If you need detailed definitions, see Shelterforce's excellent chart on affordable housing terms.

 From a community perspective, though, it's possible to calculate whether there is a mismatch between the cost of housing and the wages paid by locally available jobs.
-Use Census Data, Bureau of Labor Statistics data, major employer survey information, and RealtorĀ® and apartment advertising data to compare.
+Use Census Data, Bureau of Labor Statistics data, major employer survey information, and Realtor® and apartment advertising data to compare the two.

 The tough part from a public policy perspective is planning an effective program after you know the answer to whether your town, small or medium-sized city, or your portion of the metropolitan area offers adequate housing affordability.

-(1) increase your economic development activity based on the fact that you can accommodate an additional workforce without waiting for housing affordability issues to be remedied; or
+1. Increase your economic development activity, or work on an imaginative shrinking cities strategy, based on the fact that you can accommodate an additional workforce without waiting for housing affordability issues to be remedied; or

-(2) you may need some serious neighborhood marketing or neighborhood revitalization.
-This could be especially true if you've had a high rate of foreclosure, or anticipate another wave of foreclosure and are in need of neighborhood stabilization.
+2. You may need some serious neighborhood marketing or neighborhood revitalization.
+This could be especially true if you've had a high rate of foreclosure, or anticipate another wave of foreclosure.

 If people can afford more than they are paying, they probably would appreciate the opportunity for energy conservation improvements that would save them money in the long run but require a capital investment in the short run.
 Incentivizing such upgrades would be a wise public policy.